josephtkim/super-polyspawn-wars/README.md

 # SUPER POLYSPAWN WARS
 Space Shooter Game created and written entirely in Unity and C#.
-Throwback to class arcade style space shooters.
+Throwback to classic arcade-style space shooters.

 Play it LIVE [here](http://kimbrosinc.com/projects/super_polyspawn_wars/)
 Note: WebGL is not fully supported on some browsers.
 It works best on Chrome, Firefox or Edge.